salamantalel/snatch-me-softly/README.md

 ---

-## 🧠 Things I Practiced in This Project
+##  Things I Practiced in This Project

 - How to use `fetch()` to GET and POST data from a fake API
 - DOM manipulation: changing content, filtering lists, capturing user input
 - Handling errors without crashing the vibe
 - Writing code comments that *actually explain what’s happening*
 - Working with Tailwind CSS to keep the aesthetic clean and soft
-- Debugging with the console and asking “what the f**k?” until it worked
+- Debugging with the console
 - Patience 🙃

 ---

-## 💖 Creator
+##  Creator

 Made by **Salama Ntalel**